hyron-group/hyron/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
 Every littlebit helps, and credit will always be given.
-We'd love to accept your patches and contributions to this project.
+We"d love to accept your patches and contributions to this project.
 You can contribute in many ways:

 ## Types of Contributions